TheCherno/Hazel/README.md

 If the repository was cloned non-recursively previously, use `git submodule update --init` to clone the necessary submodules.

+Build Guide: Go to scripts> run "Win-GenProjects.bat", it will generate a "Hazel.sln" in the root directory, now that you have the Visual Studio Solution file , you can easily build the Hazel Engine.

 ## The Plan
 The plan for Hazel is two-fold: to create a powerful 3D engine, but also to serve as an education tool for teaching game engine design and architecture.
 Because of this the development inside this repository is rather slow, since everything has to be taught and implemented on-camera.
 There is a much more advanced version of the engine in a private repository called `Hazel-dev`, accessible to supporters on [Patreon](https://patreon.com/thecherno).
 The plan for this project is to mostly take already implemented code from the `Hazel-dev` repository and integrate it into this one, done within videos and supported by explanations.